 Jody and I never saw a penny from all the newspapers we gathered.
 Dad would take them to the recycler for cash.
 But Dad didn’t know about the empty pop bottles.
-We’d get them and take them to the store and cash them in ourselves.
+We’d get the bottles and take them to the store and cash them in ourselves.

-When we start attending school, we had to be on time or we were marked as tardy.
-It’s a law that our parents are required to send us to school, or provide us with a government-approved education through homeschooling.
+When we started attending school, we had to be on time or we were marked as tardy.
+It was a law that our parents were required to send us to school, or provide us with a government-approved education through homeschooling.
 There wasn’t a lot of homeschooling when I was young.
 Kids went to school.
-That’s what kids are supposed to do.
+That’s what kids were supposed to do.

-From an early age we were taught to get out bed, get dressed and rush off to school before the tardy bell rang.
+From an early age we were taught to get out bed, get dressed, and rush off to school before the tardy bell rang.
 We were punished when we were tardy.
-We were learning how to be good employees who always came to work on time and spent their day doing their assigned tasks.
-When we attended school, the Principal was the Manager and the teachers were the Supervisors in the world’s business called: EDUCATION.
+We were learning how to be good employees who always went to work on time and spent their day doing their assigned tasks.
+When we attended school, the principal was the "manager" and the teachers were the "supervisors" in the world’s business called: EDUCATION.

-We were being deceived and inculcated (which means to teach (someone) an attitude, idea, or habit by persistent instruction) to be an employee for someone and help make money, not for us, but for them.
-We were being taught by deception and inculcation to, (using the example above), go around the neighborhood and collect bottles for less than what they were actually worth so that someone else could profit from our work without doing anything.
+Yeah, grandkids, we were being tricked.
+We were being deceived and inculcated (which means to teach [someone] an attitude, idea, or habit by persistent instruction) to be an employee for someone and help make money, not for us, but for them.
+We were being taught by deception and inculcation (using the example above) to go around the neighborhood and collect bottles for less than what they were actually worth so that someone else could profit from our work without doing anything.

 An education was teaching us the tricks without us realizing that we were being tricked by being taught the tricks, which we were tricked into believing were not tricks.

-This is exactly how the world works and why there is so much poverty and inequality.
+This is exactly how the world works and why there are so much poverty and inequality.

-I already explained how bad men invented a God that gave commandments to pay tithes and offerings of the “first fruits of your labors” to God’s chosen Priests or you won’t be saved in heaven.
+I already explained how "bad" men invented a God.
+This God gave commandments to pay tithes and offerings of the “first fruits of your labors” to God’s chosen Priests.
+People were taught that this was the only way to be saved in heaven.
 Religion is just another one of these tricks.